Lisson Gallery home page

 28 January 2026

-Kapoor has become world renowned for making sculptural objects on an architectural scale, and for architecture that exists as sculptural object; from monumental works such as At the Edge of the World (1998) and Descent into Limbo (1992), both included in the show, to the world’s first inflatable concert hall Ark Nova (2013) and the recently opened Monte Sant’Angelo Metro Station in Naples, Italy; the genesis of such monumental works is always the sketchbook and the model.
+Kapoor is renowned for making sculptural objects on an architectural scale and for architecture that exists as a sculptural object.
+From the stretched-PVC installation Taratantara for the Baltic Centre for Contemporary Art in Gateshead, UK (1999), to the world’s first inflatable concert hall Ark Nova (2013) and the Monte Sant’Angelo Metro Station opened in Naples, Italy last year; the genesis of such monumental works is always the sketchbook and the model.
 These playful experiments in scale and form, in often the most basic materials of the studio, enable thinking and propositions to occur.
 Some are followed through into the world, others, yet unrealised, retain their potency as moments in thinking.
-The exhibition will also include an immersive architectural work, composed of silicone and paint, that marks a symbiotic moment with Kapoor's current painting practice.
-Anish Kapoor.
-Palazzo Manfrin presents Kapoor’s idiosyncratic approach to the space of the object and its potential to create new space in our encounter with it, through models and works that conjure the allure of both the abyss and the sublime.

 Read the full announcement in The Art Newspaper here.